-2 Prisoner: (I can't hear you) what you talking about? '''
+2 \rightarrow PR: (I can't hear you12) what you talking about?

-The OIR seems to partially result from the lack of specificity in the PM's question, although it is also the case that the prisoner cannot hear some part (or all) of the question: "(I can't hear you) what you talking about?"
-As with some of the other examples presented here, there seems to be an issue with the prisoners hearing the questions properly in some remote oral hearings.
+The OIR seems to partially result from the lack of specificity in PM's question, although it is also the case that PR cannot hear some part (or all) of the question: '(I can't hear you) what you talking about?'.
+As with some of the other examples presented here, there seems to be an issue with prisoners hearing the questions properly in some remote oral hearings.